← Back to Blog

 Every therapist structures things a little differently, but here is what a first couples therapy session typically looks like at Bountiful Counseling.

-I will ask about your relationship history — how you met, what drew you to each other, what the good times have looked like.
+We will ask about your relationship history — how you met, what drew you to each other, what the good times have looked like.
 This is not small talk.
-Understanding what brought you together helps me understand what you are both fighting to get back to.
+Understanding what brought you together helps us understand what you are both fighting to get back to.

 How EFT Shapes the Experience